ArthanomiX/Datasets/APMC_locations/read.md

-These files contains the latitude and longitudinal information of main ans sub apmc markets across karnataka even at decentralised level
+These files contains the latitude and longitudinal information of main ans sub apmc markets across karnataka at decentralised level